-Return the prefix, that is used as a prefix for the serial numbers. :return: TOTP return the token type shortname
+Return the prefix, that is used as a prefix for the serial numbers. :return: TOTP

 Returns 'totp'

 This method returns a dictionary with default settings for token enrollment.
 These default settings are defined in SCOPE.USER and are totp_hashlib, totp_timestep and totp_otplen.
 If these are set, the user will only be able to enroll tokens with these values.